JeremyTallant/python-api-challenge/README.md

 # Display sample data
 city_data_df.head()
 ```
-In this step, you'll reload the previously saved weather data from the CSV file into a Pandas DataFrame.
+In this step, we'll reload the previously saved weather data from the CSV file into a Pandas DataFrame.
 Use `pd.read_csv()` to read the file, setting `index_col` to "City_ID" to use it as the DataFrame index.
-After loading, preview the first few rows with `city_data_df.head()` to confirm the data is loaded correctly and to familiarize yourself with its structure once again.
+After loading, preview the first few rows with `city_data_df.head()` to confirm the data is loaded correctly and to familiarize ourselves with its structure once again.